Esteban795/dayssinceeldenringdlcwasannounced/README.md

 # dayssinceeldenringdlcwasannounced
-A repo to host the HTML/CSS sites necessary to keep my website up.
+A repo to host the HTML/CSS files necessary to keep my website up.
+(I'm in desperate need, if you see this fromsoftware, please release a trailer or something.)